EngGhaith/gds2palace_ihp_sg13g2/README.md

 This workflow is designed for Linux systems.
 It creates model files for the AWS Palace FEM solver, please refer to https://awslabs.github.io/palace/stable/install/ for installing Palace.

+At least 32 GB of RAM is recommended for this workflow, complex model might require 64 GB or more.

 In addition to Palace that is required for simulation of the output files, these Python modules are required to use the gds2palace workflow:
 - gdspy (version 1.6.13 or later recommended)
 - gmsh
 - scikit-rf (for the script that converts Palace output to Touchstone SnP format)

 Documentation assumes that you have created a Python venv named "palace" in ~/venv/palace and installed the modules there.

 ## Installing Palace